luyadev/luya/docs/guide/install-mac.md

 php -i
 ```

-> Visit the [Installation Problems and Questions Site](install-problems.md) if you get any problems with the LUYA setup.
+> Visit the [installation problems and questions site](install-problems.md) if you get any problems with the LUYA setup.